VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 dieselmartin wrote:

-If you delay by 2 seconds, it ALWAYS counts, but it rarely goes off,
+If you delay by 2 seconds, she will ALWAYS count, but (almost) never actually starts.

-Yes, it actually doesn't go off very often, but it does happen occasionally.
-The 2 seconds aren't really that long, so you can still catch them.
+Yes, it actually turns on quite rarely, but it does happen from time to time.
+The 2s aren't that long, so you encounter them quite often.

 dieselmartin wrote: